wrschneider/wrschneider.github.io/_posts/2019-02-27-oracle-date-migration.md

 ---
 layout: post
 title: Migrating DATE columns from Oracle to Redshift
+description: how to decide what DATE columns in Oracle should stay DATE vs. TIMESTAMP when migrating to Redshift
 ---

 Oracle's `DATE` type is both a date and a time down to the second level.